-With the ease and convenience of online banking and mobile apps, it's no wonder why so many view them as invaluable tools.
+With the ease and convenience of online banking and mobile apps, it's no wonder many view them as invaluable tools.
 You can manage your accounts, transfer funds, make payments to anyone, and more, with your computer or smartphone.
 While online banking and mobile apps are secure, it is important now more than ever, to take preventative measures to protect you and your accounts from scammers.

 Here are seven safety features you can implement to help increase the security of your accounts.

 - Set Up Biometric Security.
 Biometric security allows users with compatible smartphone recognition capabilities to log into a mobile banking app with the touch of their finger or a look at their phone.
-This is known as Touch ID/Face ID for Apple users and Fingerprint Unlock/Trusted Face for Android users.
+This is known at Touch ID/Face ID for Apple users and Fingerprint Unlock/Trusted Face for Android user.
 Using forms of biometric security is not only faster and more convenient, it's also safer because only you have those “login credentials.”

 - Ensure the Platform Uses Limited Login Attempts.
 If you've ever entered your password incorrectly multiple times, you may have received a warning that you will be locked out of your account.
 This is actually done in your benefit to prevent unauthorized access to your accounts.
 By limiting the number of login attempts, the risk is greatly reduced by locking any potential scammers out of the system for a specific period of time.